Authorised Push Payment Fraud

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.

-• You could still have a case if you paid by BACS, and Refundee can help with this.
+You could still have a case if you paid by BACS, and Refundee can help with this.
 Put simply, your case will likely depend on how unusual the payment was for you.
-The CRM Code mentioned earlier does not apply to BACS payments, it only applies to faster payments (bank transfers) and CHAPS payments according to the Payment Systems Regulator.
+The Mandatory Reimbursement regulation and the CRM Code mentioned earlier does not apply to BACS payments, it only applies to faster payments (bank transfers) and CHAPS payments according to the Payment Systems Regulator.

 Through a crypto exchange such as Binance, Moonpay, Crypto.com or Coinbase